 The OMA offers a series of workshops throughout the year for guides, assistants and administrators.
 These workshops are a chance to deepen our member’s practice in the classroom while providing opportunities for connection.
 Our Assistant’s Workshops, offered the week before the school year begins, is an annual favorite.
 Find out about our upcoming workshops and plan to join us!

 Through our website, our monthly e-mailed news bulletin, and locally written monthly Forza Vitale! articles, we keep our members connected and updated on the latest happenings in the Montessori community.
-We also offer informal “pub nights” throughout the year, providing another opportunity for both new and long-time Montessorians to get together and share experiences.

 Each year we host our Spring Tea, a celebratory gathering to honor exemplary Montessorians in our community and to welcome new graduates of Montessori training programs in the area.